 “God of strength and peace, send your blessing on the people of Ukraine.
 Sustain them in their struggles, hold them in their fear, protect them from all danger and be for them the hope they desire.
 For Jesus Christs’ sake, Amen.”

 How to donate goods

-We will be helping to collect things that are most urgently needed, in an efficient way, by partnering with several different organisations; Helfen Sie Helfen, Zurich helps Ukraine, Asyl-Organisation Zürich/Spendendepot, and Christliche Ostmission.
+We are collecting things that are most urgently needed, by partnering with Helfen Sie Helfen, Asyl-Organisation Zürich/Spendendepot, and Christliche Ostmission.
 These locally based organisations have been helping refugees in Zurich, as well as needy people in Ukraine and other Eastern European countries.
 They have well-established networks and can transport the goods to where they are most needed.

 Donations can be dropped off at the Community Centre after Church Services on Sundays and at the Church Office on most weekday mornings.

 Please only bring items from the following list that are new, or of excellent quality

 - Toiletries*: Soaps, shower gel, hair shampoo, body lotion, toothbrushes, toothpaste, any women’s sanitary products, new hairbrushes